Welcome to our Undergraduate Advising page. Click the following link to go back to our Undergraduate Program Homepage.

-Please read through the materials below, including program and course descriptions and example roadmaps.
+Please read through all of the materials below, including program and course descriptions, resources, and example roadmaps.

 What is advising?

 Each fall semester the department holds mandatory advising for math majors.
 During this time you must meet with your advisor to go over your program, discuss when to take what courses, plan out your roadmap, discuss career plans, and address any concerns you have.
 A hold will be placed on your registration and will be released once you have met with your advisor.

 Who is my advisor?

 When is advising?

 Under normal circumstances, about two weeks before spring registration begins, faculty members will post sign-up sheets outside their offices indicating the days and times they will be available for advising.
 You should sign up for an advising time as soon as possible.
 Advising starts the week before priority registration for the spring term and lasts for two weeks.

 The STEM Center and professional advisors are very helpful for making educational goals, navigating through University policies, and answering questions about the GE program.
 For more on CNS Advising, go to CNS Advising website.